front-end-intermediate/session-1/readme.md

 `<p id="watchlist">`

 Note that clicking on an hashed link doesn't refresh the page.
-This makes hashes an important feature for creating SPAs - they are used to load different content via AJAX from a server with no page refresh.
+This makes hashes an important feature for creating Single Page Applications (SPAs) - they are used to load different content via AJAX from a server with no page refresh.

 We'll set up our page emulate a single page application.